 You can choose to take the 4 parts one at a time, 2 at a time or even 4 at the same time.
 You can sit for the exam any time (Monday to Friday / Saturday) during the first 2 months of each quarter and at any prometric centers throughout the US as well as in Japan, Brazil and 4 Middle Eastern countries.

 There are 14 papers divided into Fundamental Level (9 papers) and Professional Level (5 papers).
 Candidates can apply to waive part or all of papers at the Fundamental Level.

 Some but not all papers are computerized.
 The exam is offered in June and December each year in more than 170 countries throughout the world.

 ACCA vs CPA: Time Required to Pass

-Most candidates aim to pass the CPA exam within a year.
-Some who have the time and commitment and choose to take all exam parts in one go can complete the exams within 3-6 months.
+Most candidates aim to pass the CPA exam within 12-18 months.
+Those who have the time and commitment and choose to take all exam parts in one go can complete the exams within 3-6 months.